demisto/content/Packs/Carbon_Black_Enterprise_Response/Integrations/CarbonBlackResponseV2/README.md

 VMware Carbon Black EDR (formerly known as Carbon Black Response) This integration was integrated and tested with version 6.2 of VMware Carbon Black EDR

+*Note that this version is **not** backward compatible.
+Command name, inputs and outputs have changed drastically.*
 ## Configure VMware Carbon Black EDR on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.